sugarlabs/sugar-docs/activity.md

     git commit -a -m 'Initial import'
     git status

+### First steps

+#### Adding a button to the toolbar

+This simple example will show you how web activities are structured as bits of HTML, CSS and JavaScript.

+You will need a SVG graphic for the button.
+Or you can use one from the Sugar icon set at `lib/sugar-web/graphics/icons/`.
+For this example, let's say you have one custom icon called `my-button.svg`.
+Create a directory `icons/` inside your activity and place the SVG file inside.
+Then do the following steps.

+In `index.html`, add a new &lt;button&gt; element inside the toolbar:

+    <button class="toolbutton" id="my-button" title="My Button"></button>

+In `css/activity.css`, define the button style:

+    #main-toolbar #new-button {
+        background-image: url(../icons/my-button.svg);
+    }

+In `js/activity.js`, add a callback for the button:

+    var myButton = document.getElementById("my-button");
+    myButton.onclick = function () {
+        console.log("You clicked me!");
+    }

+#### Adding HTML content dinamically

+Soon you will find that adding content to the HTML as we did with the toolbar button in the previous section, is very limited.
+You'll want to add HTML elements on the fly, as the user interacts with the activity, or as the data structures of your activity logic change.
+There are several options to archive this.
+Most of the time you'll end using a mix of them, so is important to know them all.

+First, it is possible to create HTML elements and append them to other HTML elements using JavaScript.
+This is called "manipulating the DOM".

+For example, to create a new div with class 'my-div', and append it to the canvas div, you can do:

+    myElem = document.createElement('div');
+    myElem.className = "my-div";
+    var canvas = document.getElementById("canvas");
+    canvas.appendChild(myElem);

+But it is a pain to do that for large HTML structures.
+Writing HTML directly is much better:

+    var canvas = document.getElementById("canvas");
+    canvas.innerHTML +=
+        '<ul id="names-list">' +
+          '<li class="name">Tom</li>' +
+          '<li class="name">Chris</li>' +
+          '<li class="name">Donald</li>' +
+        '</ul>';

+Nice, that saves us many JavaScript lines.
+But what if the HTML depends on your data?
+Let's say you have an array of names and you want one &lt;li&gt; per name, as in the previous example.
+You have two options: 1. go back to use the JavaScript methods for DOM manipulation, or 2. use a template system.

+There are many template systems out there, and you can use whatever you like.
+Let's try [mustache](http://mustache.github.io/) here.

+Add mustache to your activity:

+    volo add mustache

+Import mustache in your `js/activity.js`:

+    var mustache = require("mustache");

+Use it:

+    var template =
+        '<ul id="names-list">' +
+          '{{#names}}' +
+          '<li class="name">{{ name }}</li>' +
+          '{{/names}}' +
+        '</ul>';

+    var data = {names: [{name: "Laura"}, {name: "Joao"}, {name: "Willy"}, {name: "Sandra"}]};

+    var containerElem = document.getElementById("container");
+    containerElem.innerHTML = mustache.render(template, data);

 ### Debugging

 If you want to inspect the code, you can press ctrl+shift+I while your